Skip to content

 • Read through required documentation and reference library

-Have your VA check in with you at the end of each day with what they completed, any questions they had, or issues that arose through a quick confirmation email.
+Have your VA check in with you at the end of each day with what they completed, or any questions or issues that arose, through a quick confirmation email.
+This lets you track their onboarding progress and help your VA see where they need help.

-As they begin to work through all of their onboarding and new employee documentation, you can start to add VA-related tasks to their plate.
+As they begin to work through their onboarding and new employee documentation, you can add VA-related tasks to their plate.

 5. Communicate Early And Often